Is that a real respirator or fake face cover? Here’s how to find out.

 How to Disinfect Your N95 Mask for Reuse

-Since genuine N95 masks are difficult to find, if you’ve managed to acquire one, you should keep using it for as long as possible.
+Since genuine N95 masks are expensive, you may need to keep using them for as long as possible.
 Here are instructions for how to sanitize your mask(s) at home.

 1.25 quart plastic Ziploc container